zachbuchli/zachbuchli/README.md

 ### Hi there 👋

-My name is Zach Buchli and I am currently working as a Software Developer at Cirrus Aircraft
+My name is Zach Buchli and I am currently interested in:

-My recent interests are:
-- ⚡ Building Web Apps with the Elixir Phoneix framework
+⚡ Building Web Apps with the Elixir Phoneix framework

-- ⚡ Building Microservices with Go lang
+⚡ Building Microservices with Go

-- ⚡ System Design and Architecture
+⚡ System Design and Architecture

 <!--
 **zachbuchli/zachbuchli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.